Bryan-Shaloat-Be/Empire_movies-a/README.md

 ## Future improvements

-The proyect have some section to future implementations to improve the proyect.
+The proyect have some sections to future implementations to improve the proyect.

 - History Section
 - Roles on users in the application